kedro-org/kedro/docs/source/contribution/development_for_databricks.md

 Note that your cluster will be unavailable while it is restarting.
 You can poll the status of your cluster using the Databricks CLI command `databricks clusters get --cluster-id <your-cluster-id> | grep state` (macOS, Linux).

 After waiting for your cluster to restart, you should verify that your modified version of Kedro has installed correctly.
 To do this, run `databricks libraries list --cluster-id <your-cluster-id>`.
-If installation was successful, you should see output similar to the following:
+If installation was successful, you should see the following output:

 ```bash
 {